9664250/TeamSparkleRocket/README.md

 * <img width="1104" height="821" alt="Screenshot 2025-10-28 at 1 37 32 PM" src="https://github.com/user-attachments/assets/2e78c702-f17e-48d1-9263-a73171e9ecad" />

 What was added:
-* New wheel, and new axil
+* New wheel, and new axle
 * C bar to protect motor from being bent by the claw.
 * Tightening high strength shaft inserts since the axil was not connected fully.
 * Added weight distribution to the left side since one wheel could not touch the ground.